developess/build_a_phoenix_api/README.md

 resources "/comments", CommentController, except: [:delete]
 ```

-Or you can get it to only create certain routes with
+Or you can just specify the routes you want:

 ```elixir
 resources "/posts", PostController, only: [:index, :show]